WeissCenter/public/conferences/2023-AHG/chat-gpt-prompts.md

 ## 1. Prime the AI with Jacob's persona.
 ```
+INTRODUCTION:
 I am creating a prototype for a fictitious job search engine to showcase the accessibility and user requirements for a candidate like Jacob.

+NOTE:
-Do NOT react to this request just yet.
-I will give you specific tasks in the next prompt.
-Just reply with an acknowledgement "Jobs for Jacobs!"
+- Do NOT react to this request just yet.
+- I will give you specific tasks in the next prompt.
+- Just reply with an acknowledgement "Jobs for Jacobs!"

+USER PERSONA:
 Here's the persona I'd like to use as a reference for making sure the solution is accessible:

 Jacob, Blind, a bit of a geek